Geomon-Joshy/IAAR/README.md

 # IAAR
 Basic design of a new class of highly agile(target area:HUMANOID) robots that I plan to build.
 ## AIM
-To design  analog based robots which provides a huge advantage over conventional robots in terms of agility and easiness of calibration.
+Build/design analog signal baser robots with high agility and accuracy.
+To design special joints/nodes to rotate certain parts over an adil.
 ## CONCEPT
-My Idea is to combine ancient mechanics with modern precision to create a robot that would give us added advantage in terms of agility.
+The concept is to combine basic elctromagnet-magnet combo with modern 3D printing techniques to make nodes that can move with high accuracy.
-The idea is simple : We replicate the actions of bone joints by using a combination of an electromagnet and a magnet which moves an axle and a resizable latch.
+The idea is simple we use a magnet-electro magnet combo to move parts around an axis/resizable latch.
-This setup is highly raw and not accurate , which might be the reason that this technology is used today, But I managed to come up with a hack to address this issue.
+The latch has two components :- rezisable part connected to the moving part and the latch holder connected to the base.
+The resizable latch will allow the part to move with respect to the base.
-The trick is simple: we add a simple screw system in the latch tightener.
-Such that, the tightening and loosening of the screw changes the friction between the latch and the part that holds the latch.
+The resizable latch can be resided using a screw.
+Such resizeing cause changes in friction between the latch and holder.
+Effecting the degree of rotation.
-This will help us to calibrate the joints to the highest precision.
+We us this method of tightening/loosening the screw to calibrate the accuracy of movement.
+This technique allows us to eliminate unnecessary feedback systems .Allowing is to make the joints small and replecate even the smallest bones .
+In a further step we plan on making the robots inteligent such that they can do some random accuracy check visually and recalibrate itself by tightening /loosening the screws.
 ## FURTHER EXPLANATION WITH DIAGRAM
 ### TOP
 ![IMG_20220329_185705](https://user-images.githubusercontent.com/88607869/160638796-cc00ebdf-3183-4948-8494-226a0494a999.jpg)